tefalconeye/FalconEyeVSCodeExtension/README.md

     <img src=images/falconeye-ext-snippets.gif>

 ## Limitations
-At present, this extension doesn't allow users to execute or debug FalconEye test scripts from environments other than Windows.
+- At present, this extension doesn't allow users to execute or debug FalconEye test scripts from environments other than Windows.

+- Unable to view video of Devices connected to TBS.

 Happy scripting!